is4tomj/is4tomj-hugo/content/posts/0004-002-noun-phrases.md

 {{< post-construction-header >}}

-## Noun phrases -- the building blocks of clear claim language
+## Noun phrases

+Noun phrases are the building blocks of clear claim language.
 A noun phrase is a word or group of words that functions in a sentence as subject, object, or prepositional object.
 A noun phrase in a claim should be clearly defined so that future references to the noun phrase are easily recognized.

-### Instantiating a noun phrase
+## Instantiation

 A noun phrase should be instantiated only once in a claim using one keyword phrase among a set of instantiating keyword phrases: